CirrusMD/CirrusMD-Android-SDK-Example/README.md

 }
 ```

+### Debugging

+By default, debug logging is turned OFF, but can be turned ON.
+When debug logging is turned ON, the SDK will print extensive logging around network requests, network responses, state changes, and other useful information to Logcat.
+To turn debug logging ON, set `CirrusMD.enableDebugLogging = true`, before calling any other functions on the SDK.

 ### External Channels

 The host application has the ability to fetch and navigate to the list of channels available to the currently authenticated user.